CrowdDynamicsLab/Adversarial-Social-Recommendation/README.md

 If this code is helpful in your research, please cite the following publication

-> Krishnan, Adit, Ashish Sharma, and Hari Sundaram.
-"Insights from the Long-Tail: Learning Latent Representations of Online User Behavior in the Presence of Skew and Sparsity."
-Proceedings of the 27th ACM International Conference on Information and Knowledge Management.
-ACM, 2018.
+> Krishnan, Adit, et al. "A modular adversarial approach to social recommendation."
+Proceedings of the 28th ACM International Conference on Information and Knowledge Management.
+2019.

 ## Getting Started